Oxyliteral/PF-WOTR-mod-archive/README.md

 Adds Ultimate Kinetic Rod and Ultimate Kinetic Diadem to the game, buyable from the Storyteller in act 5.
 (Dialog and vendor have been updated to accomdate this change).

+Additionally adds fist amulets to tavern, vellexia dialogue, and +6 mighty/agile fist to storyteller in act 5.

 **Skilled Azata**
 Changes Azata's 'All Skilled' feature to make all skills class skills, and gives an additional +6 bonus for having a rank (original is +3, so 1 rank = 10 total).